 It is said that the Onryō don’t know how to differentiate between the guilty and the innocent victims, making them dangerous.
 They also have a tendency to make their victims suffer for as long as possible before murdering them as the torture itself seems to be the goal.

 The Female Onryō and the Male Goryō

 The term Onryō is almost exclusively a title that refers to a female ghost today although some of the first example of this type of vengeful spirits were male.
-There are also cases of the male Onryō, but they mainly focus on the topic of honour than the revenge the female spirit often are after.
+There are also cases of the male Onryō, but they mainly focus on the topic of restoring their honor after death than the revenge the female spirit often are after.

 The term overlaps somewhat with Goryō (御霊), another type of yūrei, except that goryō is not necessarily a wrathful spirit and is often an upper-class nobleman.
 The Kanji 御 (go) actually means honorable while 霊 (ryō) means some sort of soul or spirit.